chydee/MyBlogPosts/ckjsc1lln0pfy8ls17lae48p8.md

-## How to get your debug the SHA-1 fingerprint certificate in Android Studio
+## How to get your debug SHA-1 fingerprint certificate in Android Studio

 Hello again,
 I was working on a pet project over the weekend and was trying to connect the app to Firebase, so I got to a part where I needed to input my app's SHA-1 fingerprint certificate for debug mode.
 I found this easy way to do it and I'll be sharing that in this article.